RKelln/5-directions/public/writing/ppf.md

 Notes:
 I'm going to skip over the developments of digital computers for the most part, even though they are crucial, the exact development of the hardware is relatively unimportant for machine learning, except to note that general purpose computers were always too slow for the massively parallel computations needed for neural nets.
 It wasn't until modern consumer graphics cards, developed for 3D video games became cheap and fast enough that training neural nets became feasible on affordable hardware.

-So too today's modern internet and personal computing devices are not directly related to machine learning, but the amount of data that they enable have been instrumental in the success of machine learning.
+So too today's modern internet and personal computing devices are not directly related to machine learning, but the amount of data that they enable has been instrumental in the success of machine learning.
 Machines need to learn from data, and without the mass adoption of personal computing, cheap storage and ubiquitous networks all made possible through digital technology this data would be unavailable.

 As early as 1945 it was starting to be imagined that information could be stored and linked together, and that vision continued to be developed first in service to organizing data for the government but quickly being adopted by pioneers who imagined how it would transform society if everyone had access to easy to use hyperlinked knowledge tools connected to each other over networks.

-The growth of all forms of digital tools, from digital photography, to GPS satellites and the world wide web, combined into devices like the iPhone created the environment where data and metadata was now so abundant that machines with no sensory perceptions of their own could learn about the world through these digital recordings.
+The growth of all forms of digital tools, from digital photography, to GPS satellites and the world wide web, combined in devices like modern mobile phones created the environment where data and metadata is now so abundant that machines with no sensory perceptions of their own could learn about the world through these digital recordings.

 <!-- .slide: data-state="history" -->